 lowa is not spending a significant amount of federal funds on stand-alone bicycle and pedestrian projects.
 This is partially due to TAP Flex funding being transferred to STBG funds by MPOs and RPAs.
-More significantly, the state is not spending any significant amount on accommodations provided as parts of larger projects therefore, HSIP, CMAQ, NHPP, and STBG funds are not often utilized for accommodations.
+More significantly, the state is not spending any significant amount on accommodations provided as parts of larger projects-therefore, HSIP, CMAQ, NHPP, and STBG funds are not often utilized for accommodations.
 "Adopt a law prohibiting a motorist from opening an automobile's door unless the motorist is able to do so safely.
-Iowa is one of only 9 states to not provide legal protection to bicyclist injured by "dooring"
+Iowa is one of only eight states that has not adopted this type of law to reduce "dooring."